 There is a federal requirement that each state have minimum standards for the licensing of commercial drivers.
-This manual provides drivers license testing information for drivers who wish to have a commercial driver license (CDL).
-This manual does NOT provide information on all the federal and state requirements needed before you can drive a commercial motor vehicle (CMV).
+This manual provides driver license testing information for drivers who wish to have a Commercial Driver License (CDL).
+This manual does NOT provide information on all the federal and state requirements needed before you can drive a Commercial Motor Vehicle (CMV).
 You may have to contact your state driver licensing authority for additional information.